What is Urgent Care?

 Urgent care is a medical facility dedicated to the delivery of medical care outside of a hospital emergency department, on an unscheduled, walk-in basis.
 Urgent care centers are primarily used to treat patient’s who have an injury or illness that requires immediate care but is not serious enough to warrant a visit to an emergency room.
 Additionally, they are not designed to treat chronic health issues or for wellness type care such as immunizations and physicals.
 Your primary care provider is still the best place for these types of issues.
 An urgent care problem is any minor illness or injury that needs attention right away.
 When you need non-emergency care and your primary care physician is not available, our urgent care services can care for you.
 We do not take the place of your primary care physician, but work in cooperation with your physician.

 Urgent Care can be more costly than your physician’s office but less expensive than a visit to the emergency department.

-On-site imaging and our robust laboratory services support our walk-in urgent care capabilities.
+On-site imaging supports our walk-in urgent care capabilities.
 The urgent care team can arrange this for you.
 We are managed by a team committed to the highest quality health care and customer service.
 Experienced physicians, nurses, physician assistants and nurse practitioners staff our centers.
 Deciding on the right place for care can be confusing.
 Use the guidelines below to help you decide.